Gimly-Blockchain/tangem-sdk-android/README.md

 [![Release](https://jitpack.io/v/Tangem/tangem-sdk-android.svg)](https://jitpack.io/#tangem/tangem-sdk-android)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![CircleCI](https://circleci.com/gh/Tangem/tangem-sdk-android.svg?style=shield)](https://circleci.com/gh/Tangem/tangem-sdk-android)

+# Welcome to Gimly + Tangem for Odyssey
+Gimly and Tangem are excited to be offering this technology to all Odyssey teams for free.
+If you have not done so yet, be sure to enlist for your DevKit here: https://www.gimly.io/blog/odyssey-tangem

+Resources:
+* This android SDK helps you implement tangem functionalities in your android or JVM applications.

+* To programme your developer cards, get the Tangem Developer app from the playstore: https://play.google.com/store/apps/details?id=com.tangem.devkit&hl=en

 # Welcome to Tangem

 The Tangem card is a self-custodial hardware wallet for blockchain assets.
 The main functions of Tangem cards are to securely create and store a private key from a blockchain wallet and sign blockchain transactions.
 The Tangem card does not allow users to import/export, backup/restore private keys, thereby guaranteeing that the wallet is unique and unclonable.